Maiz Mexican Street Food

 "It's a city vibe, full of grounded and hard-working people, full of diversity and incredibly artsy.
 The buzz you get in this part of Sydney is the closest buzz we get in the streets of Mexico.
 Opening up a street food concept could only make sense in this environment," Negrete said.

 Maiz's menu is inspired by Negrete's time living in the central region of Mexico.
 The neat selection of dinner options purposefully steers away from tacos and highlights other mainstays of Mexico instead.
-Alongside the sopes ($8), you'll find slow-cooked corn kernels in epazote broth and seven chilli mayo ($5) tamales verdes ($28) and wild spanner crab molotes ($11).
+Alongside the sopes, you might find slow-cooked corn kernels in epazote broth and seven chilli mayo, tamales verdes and wild spanner crab molotes.

-Alternatively, tuck into the Ulladulla kingfish presented with leche de tigre, rockmelon and radishes ($24), oaxaca cheese tostadas accompanied by grilled octopus, charred pineapple and guacasalsa ($36), or tetela de huitlacoche ($24) — blue corn pockets filled with corn truffle and sweet corn espuma.
+Alternatively, tuck into dishes like the Ulladulla kingfish presented with leche de tigre, rockmelon and radishes, oaxaca cheese tostadas accompanied by grilled octopus, charred pineapple and guacasalsa, or tetela de huitlacoche — blue corn pockets filled with corn truffle and sweet corn espuma.

 Those looking to add a cocktail to their meal can choose between a series of margaritas and house specialty creations.
-The El Ombligo De La Luna ($22) packs in Mexican favourite wild fermented pulque — often referred to as 'the drink of the gods' — mezcal, vanilla, coconut and orange zest; or the Calientito ($21) mixes Taraco Rum, Montenegro, cold-pressed juice, guava and cinnamon syrup.
-Pulque is also available on its own, as are a variety of wines.
+The El Ombligo De La Luna packs in Mexican favourite wild fermented pulque — often referred to as 'the drink of the gods' — mezcal, vanilla, coconut and orange zest; or the Calientito mixes Taraco Rum, Montenegro, cold-pressed juice, guava and cinnamon syrup.
+Pulque is also available on its own, as are a variety of wines and beers.

 Maiz has a strict no-taco policy on its ever-changing menu, but on Tuesdays, it brings the variety and versatility of tacos through a special weekly tostada menu.
-Ranging from $7–9, you can order your tostadas topped with the likes of braised hibiscus flower al pastor, chipotle chicken, cactus ceviche or the catch of the day.
+You can order your tostadas topped with the likes of braised hibiscus flower al pastor, chipotle chicken, cactus ceviche or the catch of the day.

-And, on Sundays, the Newtown restaurant returns to its brunch roots and opens early to serve some daytime favourites.
+And, on Saturdays, the Newtown restaurant returns to its brunch roots and opens early to serve some daytime favourites.
 When Maiz originally launched in lockdown, its loaded tortas were a huge hit.
-These piled-high sandwiches are packed with flavour and are available alongside other longtime Maiz favourites like tlacoyos from 10.30am until 2.30pm every Sunday.
+These piled-high sandwiches are packed with flavour and are available alongside other longtime Maiz favourites like tlacoyos from 12pm until 3pm every Saturday.